mathworks/awesome-matlab-students/README.md

 <a href="https://www.mathworks.com/help/?s_tid=gn_supp">Full MATLAB & Simulink Documentation</a>
 <br>
 <br>
-Check to see if your school has a campus wide-license:
+Check to see if your school has a campus-wide license:
 <li><a href="https://www.mathworks.com/products/matlab/student.html">Get MATLAB</a></li>
 </ul></td>